For researchers

 Saving social media posts without losing context.

-Can SavePosts work as a social research library?
+Can SavePosts work as a social research workspace?

 Yes.
 It is useful for collecting posts, notes, categories, previews, and shareable source collections.